gbelcheva/transpoprtapi-homework/README.md

 The database is bootstrapped in **Dockerfile-db** which downloads the data in a csv format.
 The csv file encoding is converted into UTF-8 (Unicode) which is supported by postgres.
-The rest of the bootstrapping is done by postgres during initialization via two scripts located in _docker-entrypoint-initdb.d:
+The rest of the bootstrapping is done during container initialization via two scripts located in _docker-entrypoint-initdb.d_:

 - _01_setup.sql_ - creates the table schema
 - _02_load.sh_ - loads the csv data into the table